 In delivering our mastery approach to maths, we follow and adapt a carefully structured scheme of work (White Rose Maths).
 This provides a progressive and sequential curriculum that builds on previous knowledge and skills.
 This kind of experiential learning helps to further commit to memory the procedures and principles taught within a lesson and also engenders within the children a love of maths and confidence with numbers.

 We celebrate children who are curious, ask questions and ultimately enjoy their maths lessons.
 Skills for learning are a high priority.
 For example, being able to explain ideas and respond to feedback from teachers and peers are crucial to our curriculum.
 Being confident, resilient, able to persevere and show determination is at the core of what we want to achieve.
 After all, mathematics helps us to understand and change the world.

-At Two Mile Ash, we want our children to gain the skills and understanding to become confident mathematicians.
-We believe that the best way to achieve this is to start with a fully embedded and deep understanding of the fundamentals of mathematics, such as number bonds, times tables and other key facts.
+At TMA, we want our children to gain the skills and understanding to become confident mathematicians.
+We believe that the best way to achieve this is to start with a fully embedded and deep understanding of the fundamentals of mathematics, such as number bonds, times tables and other key instant recall facts.
 Once these basic building blocks are in place and committed to long-term memory, children can access all aspects of the maths curriculum with greater speed and agility, ensuring full coverage of the National Curriculum.
 We use our fluency lessons each week to practice these key skills and we encourage our children to keep up this practice at home, through the use of websites and apps such as Times Tables Rockstars.

 Hello everyone!
 My name is Mrs Blackhurst and I am the Head of Maths at Two Mile Ash School.
 I have always had a love for all things logical and I can often be found completing number puzzles like Suduko, Karuko and Logic problems.